 Parenthesizing is available with both is operators and switch syntax.

-With tuple pattern matching, you can check for constant values within the tuple or assign tuple items to a variable (see Listing 7.26).
+With tuple pattern matching, you can check for constant values within the tuple or assign tuple items to a variable (see Listing 7.27).

-As expected, the same is possible with the switch expression or statement syntax (see Listing 7.27)
+As expected, the same is possible with the switch expression or statement syntax (see Listing 7.28)

 Each element match can be a constant or a variable.
 Since the tuple is instantiated before the is operator executes, we can’t use the "encrypt" scenario first because args[FileName] would not be a valid index if the "cat" action was requested.

-Building on the deconstructor construct introduced in C# 7.0 (see Chapter 6), C# 8.0 enables positional pattern matching with a syntax that closely matches tuple pattern matching (see Listing 7.28).
+Building on the deconstructor construct introduced in C# 7.0 (see Chapter 6), C# 8.0 enables positional pattern matching with a syntax that closely matches tuple pattern matching (see Listing 7.29).

-The System.Drawing.Point type doesn’t have a deconstrutor.
-However, we are able to add one as an extension method and this suffices the criteria for converting the Point to a tuple of X and Y. The deconstructor is then used to match the order of each of the comma separated match expressions in the pattern.
+The System.Drawing.Point type doesn’t have a deconstructor.
+However, we are able to add one as an extension method, which satisfies the criteria for converting the Point to a tuple of X and Y. The deconstructor is then used to match the order of each comma-separated match expression in the pattern.
 In the example of IsVisibleOnVGAScreen(), X is matched with >=0 and <=1920 and Y with >=0 and <=1080.
-Similarly with the switch expression in GetQuadrant().
+Similar range expressions are used with the switch expression in GetQuadrant().

-With property patterns, the match expression is based on property names and values of the data type identified in the switch expression, as shown in Listing 7.29.
+With property patterns, the match expression is based on property names and values of the data type identified in the switch expression, as shown in Listing 7.30.

-The first important thing to note about all property match expressions is that they will only match when the input operand is not null.
+The first important thing to note about all property match expressions is that they will match only when the input operand is not null.
 This is why, for example, a match expression of { }, an empty property match expression, matches whenever the input operand is not null.
-(In Listing 7.29, the { } match expression is redundant as the default match expression at the end of the switch will catch both null and remaining non-null input operands that fall through anyway.)
+(In Listing 7.30, the { } match expression is redundant as the default match expression at the end of the switch will catch both null and remaining non-null input operands that fall through anyway.)
 While { } works as a not null check, simply specifying not null (C# 9.0) is preferred as the syntax is clearer.

 This second match expression includes a property match for ExpenseDate for which it declares a variable, date.
 While date is still used as part of the switch filter, it appears in a when clause rather than the match expression.

 For all forms of constant and relational match expressions, it is necessary to use a constant.
-This, however, can be restrictive given that frequently comparative operand is not known at compiler time.
+This, however, can be restrictive given that frequently the comparative operand is not known at compiler time.
 To avoid the restriction, C# 7.0 includes a when clause into which you can add any conditional expression (an expression that returns a Boolean).

 The addition of when clauses is the core reason why C# 7.0 allowed match expressions to no longer be mutually exclusive.
-With a when clause it is no longer possible to determine at compile time to evaluate the full case logic and check for exclusivity.
+With a when clause, it is no longer possible to determine at compile time to evaluate the full case logic and check for exclusivity.
 As a reminder, be careful of the order that each case appears within a switch expression to avoid having earlier cases catch conditions meant for later cases.

 An interesting capability of pattern matching is that it becomes possible to extract data from unrelated types and morph the data into a common format.
-Listing 7.30 provides an example.
+Listing 7.31 provides an example.

 Given a match on the string match expression, if TryParse() is unsuccessful, we return a default((int Year, int Month, int Day)?),2 which evaluates to null.
 It is not possible to simply return null because there is no implicit conversion from (int Year, int Month, int Day) (the ValueTuple type returned by the other match expressions) and null.
 Rather, a nullable tuple data type needs to be specified to accurately determine the switch expression’s type.
-(The alternative to using the default operator would be to cast: ((int Year, int Month, int Day)?) null.)
-Additionally, nullability is important so that input switch {} is { } date doesn’t return true when parsing is unsuccessful.
+(The alternative to using the default operator would be to cast ((int Year, int Month, int Day)?) null..

 As mentioned earlier, much of the power of pattern matching doesn’t really emerge until it is leveraged within a switch statement or expression.
 The one exception, however, might be when pattern matching is used recursively.
-Listing 7.31 provides an (admittedly contrived) example of the potential complexity when applying patterns recursively.
+Listing 7.32 provides an (admittedly contrived) example of the potential complexity when applying patterns recursively.

 In this example, couple is of the following type: